-“I’m learning woodworking, does that count?” he asks, a smile spreading over his full lips as he turns his attention back to me.
+“I’m getting pretty good at woodworking, does that count?” he asked.
+A smile spread over his full lips as he turned back to me.

-I forget my own name for a second, staring at that smile.
+I forgot my own name for a second, staring up at that smile.

-Brain, I know this is hard right now.
-But I need you to please ignore how freaking handsome this man is and just do your damn job and process the question he just asked me.
+Brain, I know this is hard right now, but I need you to please ignore how handsome this man is and process the question he asked me.

-“Hmmm…it might,” I say.
+“Hmm…it might,” I said.
 “Tell me, have you ever confessed a deep, undying love for Barack Obama when in Jack’s company?”

-His brows draw down a little in response.
-“I don’t think so.”
+He frowned a little in response.
+“I don’t think so?”

 “Told him you even once voted democrat?”

-I tap my chin with a gloved finger in exaggerated contemplation.
+I tapped my chin with a gloved finger.
 “The mystery deepens.”

-“Uh…” He seems slightly unsettled, not being in on the joke.
-I like that.
-It puts us on more equal footing.
+“Uh…” He seemed unsettled, not being in on the joke.
+I liked that.
+It put us on more equal footing.

-With that, I lead him up the porch stairs and inside.
+With that, I led him up the porch stairs and into the house.